-When you first assign an IP station in Function 31 (extension assignment) using EHCP, the system will automatically set an IP address to that station based on the IP address assigned in Function 821.
-You may override that IP address with another (for example, if assigning a remotely connected IP Feature Phone II).
-If this occurs, the "automatic" IP address will be unused, and can be used when assigning another IP station.
+When you first assign an IP station in Function 31 (extension assignment) by using EHCP1, the system will automatically set an IP address to that station based on the IP/ASC IP address assigned in Function 821.
+You may override that IP address with another (for example, if assigning a remotely connected ESI desktop IP phone or Remote IP Cordless Handset).
+If this occurs, the "automatic" IP address that would have been assigned will remain unused, and will be used when assigning the next IP station.